gdandar/Knockout-Parsley/README.md

   });

   //Add rule with condition
   //The condition must be a function returning  a boolean value.
-If the returned value is false, the validation will not apply.
+  //If the returned value is false, the validation will not apply.
   value3: ko.observable.extend({
     required: {
       params: true,